„Trotzdem", „dennoch" und

 Konjunktion (Conjunction)Beispiel (Example)

 obwohl (although)Ich habe mein Handgepäck gepackt, obwohl es klein ist.
-(I have packed my hand luggage, although it is small.)
+(I packed my carry-on, although it is small.)

 trotzdem (nevertheless)Das Gepäck ist schwer, trotzdem nehme ich es mit.
-(The luggage is heavy, nevertheless I am taking it with me.)
+(The luggage is heavy, nevertheless I take it with me.)

-dennoch (nevertheless)Ich habe wenig Platz, dennoch packe ich alles ein.
-(I have little space, nevertheless I pack everything.)
+dennoch (still)Ich habe wenig Platz, dennoch packe ich alles ein.
+(I have little space, still I pack everything.)

 Exceptions!